Gandersheim Abbey: Foundation

-Gandersheim Abbey was a proprietary foundation by Duke Liudolf of Saxony and his wife Oda, who during a pilgrimage to Rome in 846 obtained the permission of Pope Sergius II for the new establishment and also the relics of the sainted former popes Anastasius and Innocent, who are still the patron saints of the abbey church.
+Gandersheim Abbey was a proprietary foundation by Count Liudolf of Saxony and his wife, Oda, who during a pilgrimage to Rome in 846 obtained the permission of Pope Sergius II for the new establishment and also the relics of the sainted former popes Anastasius I and Innocent I, who are still the patron saints of the abbey church.
 The community settled first at Brunshausen (Brunistishusun).
-The first abbess was Hathumod, a daughter of Liudolf, as were the two succeeding abbesses.
+The first abbess was Hathumod, a daughter of Liudolf and Oda.
 In 856 construction began on the church at Gandersheim and in 881 Bishop Wigbert dedicated it to the Saints Anastasius, Innocent and John the Baptist, after which the community moved in.

 Already in 877 King Louis the Younger placed the abbey under the protection of the Empire, which gave it extensive independence.
-In 919 King Henry I granted it Imperial immediacy.
+In 919 King Henry the Fowler, a grandson of Liudolf and Oda, granted it Imperial immediacy.
 The close connection to the Empire meant that the abbey was obliged to provide accommodation to the German kings on their travels, and numerous royal visits are recorded.